thezedt/mr500v1-openwrt/README.md

 	- Individual signal numbers seem in the correct range, but I have no precise way of confirming them
 	- At least some of the LTE status info is confirmed correct (Operator, MCC, NMC, Cell ID, Primary band, Modem firmware model and version)
 	- ~_Secondary band functionality and reporting need to be tested with a CA-capable SIM/operator._~
-	- Carrier aggregation and dual band display works with the patched [3ginfolite script](lte-advanced/usr_share/3ginfolite/3ginfo.sh).
+	- Carrier aggregation and dual band info display works with the patched [3ginfolite script](lte-advanced/usr_share/3ginfolite/3ginfo.sh).
 - Stability improvements?
 Remain to be tested...
 Watchcat can easily handle the modem restarts if it misbehaves like with the official firmware.

 ![openwrt](images/openwrt.png)